 If your makeup matches your skin tone in person, yet looks pale in photos, I can tell you, it ain’t the colour… it’s the product.

-Most commercial makeup lines (brands sold in supermarkets and department stores) are designed for the everyday customer.
-People who want to look good every day, whether it be at work, for their special occasions, or whatever the reason us women wear makeup.
+Most retail makeup lines (brands sold in supermarkets and department stores) are designed for the everyday customer.
+People who want to look good every day, whether it be at work, for their special occasions, or whatever the reason we wear makeup.

 It is a bit of a cosmetic world secret that if the product is designed to only last a few hours, you will use more through the day by touching up.
 The more you use, the more you buy.
 As I said, it’s business.